pinetteam/meet2be.com/AI_AGENT_PROJECT_REFERENCE.md

 1. **Laravel 12 Differences**:
    - `lang/` directory (not under resources)
    - Middleware defined in route files
-   - Livewire comes automatically (includes Alpine.js)
    - JSON format recommended for translations

-2. **FluxUI v2 Differences**:
-   - `<flux:` prefix usage
-   - `flux:publish` command required
-   - Old `x-flux::` syntax not used
+2. **Frontend Stack**:
+   - ONLY Tailwind CSS for styling
+   - ONLY Alpine.js for interactivity
+   - NO FluxUI, NO Livewire, NO React/Vue

 3. **Project Standards**:
-   - Every change must comply with @pinet-standards.md
+   - Every change must comply with PINET standards
    - KISS and DRY principles are absolute
    - Comments FORBIDDEN (code must be self-explanatory)

 ### 🎯 SUGGESTIONS FOR NEXT STEPS

+1. User CRUD operations with Tailwind + Alpine.js
-1. Event CRUD operations can be added
+2. Event CRUD operations can be added
-2. Tenant switching mechanism can be set up
+3. Tenant switching mechanism can be set up
-3. API endpoints can be added
+4. API endpoints can be added
-4. Role/Permission system can be expanded
+5. Role/Permission system can be expanded
-5. Notification system can be added
+6. Notification system can be added
-6. Social login integration (Google, GitHub)

 ---
 **NOTE**: This document is prepared for AI agents.
 Use and update this reference when continuing the project.